 Speaker: Talking points

+Art Hist SP: Will there be food?

+ARI: Yes.

-Oliver: industry placement fee, did a student survey.
-What effect did tuition have on your placement – some dropped out, hated it, many places on placement are unpaid.
-The uni scene is very good, placement is good, work experience and references, we’re framing this to uni as a slight advantage depending on fee status.
-I was being paid 20K per year.
-And uni said you have to pay 5K that to for a uk student.
-We’re interested in LC who’ve been on placement to see what services have you been using – we wanna make that a point as well.
+Chem SP: For the industry placement fee issue, we did a student survey.
+What effect did tuition have on your placement: some dropped out, many placements are unpaid.
+The university’s scene is very good, placement is good for work experience and references.
+We’re framing this to the university as a slight advantage depending on fee status.
+I was being paid 20K per yearand the uni said I’ve to pay 5K that too for a UK student.
+We’re interested in hearing from LCs who’ve been on placement to see what services did they use, since we want to make that a point too.

-FP: research found that fee reduced from 50-75% in some unis and sta has asked for 100%.
-These unis are local direct competitors.
+Sci/Med FP: Based on my research, the university’s direct competitors reduce fee up to 50-75% while StA still asks for 100%.

-DOED: for some HC, this has come up at uaf at least twice since I have been involved, it hasn’t been very productive.
-Decanal team excuses – students can still use resources, they will ebar some costs in terms of site visits.
-Idt that justifies full fee.
-Can we have a level of agreement and a singular front that might help make a strong argument.
-That’s why we brought it up, if there are any questions
+DoEd: [historical context] This has been raised at UAF at least twice since I have been involved, and it hasn’t been very productive.
+The decanal team suggests that students can still use university resources, and the fee covers site visit costs.
+I don’t think that justifies a full fee.
+Can we have a level of agreement and a singular front that might help us make a strong argument?

-Oliver: lst time it was said that it’s a personal choice.
-I think that’s academically unfair.
+Chem SP: Last time we were told that the placement is a student’s “personal choice” which I think is academically unfair.

-EMILY: LC AND ML SP can I borrow you guys at the end
+Arts/Div FP: For this discussion, can I borrow the LCs and ML SP at the end of EduCom?

-Hugo: can we estimate how much a student costs a uni
+Physics SP: Can we estimate how much a student costs the university?

-PHOEB: we could prolyl figure that out.
-Going down the stance that the uni doesn’t need the money from the students is not the best stance to go down.
-The uni is a business, they wanna make profit, so going down cutting their money is not productive.
+Sci/Med FP: We could probably figure that out, however, we shouldn’t go down the stance that the university doesn’t need the money.
+The university is a business, and so the argument of cutting down their money is not productive.

-HUGO: but we are customers
+Physics SP: But we are customers in a way.

-DOED: that is true.
-Given financial situation of unis in general plus sta. making the argument that the uni doesn’t need the money is condusive
+DoEd: That is true butgiven the university’s financial situation this argument is not conducive.

-OLIVER: that’s why we’re focusing on the student experience side of it
+Chemistry SP: That’s why we’re focusing on the student experience side of it.

-PHILOsiphy: do we have a breakdown of what we’ve said in the last 3 years so we can come prepared.
+Philosophy SP: Do we have a breakdown of what’s been said in the last 3 years so we can come prepared.

-Emily: I can send UAF notes later
+Arts/Div FP: I can send UAF notes later.

-Olivia: I’m happy to present a strong front I just don’t wanna repeat

-Stephanie:

-Oliver: specifically work placement.
-Cause you’re not doing the same credits,

-STEPHANIE: did study abroad but we payed full fee for placements as well
+Chinese LC: We receive reduced fee for study abroad but we paid full fee for placements as well.

-TOM: does uni offer any financial assistance
+French LC: Does the university offer any financial assistance?

-Oliver: none beyond what is alr offered to students.
-Immigration status limits that.
+Chemistry SP: None beyond what is already offered to students plus immigration status often limits that.

-PHOEB: if you’re doing an internship you’re more likely to get funding from uni but if you say placement it is harder to get financial backing. – it’s recognized differently, not sure why
+Sci/Med FP: If you’re doing an internship you’re more likely to get funding from the university but if you say placement, then it’s harder to get financial backing.
+The two are recognized differently, not sure why.

-FINN B: do we have any relevant school policy that pertains to this?
-Cause I fought them last time and I don’t want to.
-Anything about grants, how’re they applied, what’s the decision making process.
-Any relevant paper work that we could bring forward.
+Art Hist SP: Do we have any relevant school policy that pertains to this?
+Anything about grants, how’re they applied, what the decision-making process looks like?

-Phoebe: yes most definitely.
+Sci/Med FP: Yes, most definitely.

-DOED: sent a link, it’s the minutes from the last UAF that this was discussed at.
-Page 2 has a breakdown
+DoEd: I’ve sent a link to the minutes from the last UAF where this was discussed (Page 2 has a breakdown.)

-NICK: can you use student services if you’re outside of the uk (yes) story time – I was told by a friend that you can’t use students services on study abroad.
-Ss is one global office is another.
+History SP: Can you use student services if you’re outside of the UK?Because I was told by a friend that you can’t use students services on study abroad and there are some issues with the global office as well.